SAslan8006/PatikaDersleri/İngilizceA1/oznenesnezamirleri.md

 Do you have something in the refrigerator?
 ## anyone/anybody  -anything - anywhere
 There isn't anyone in the classroom.
-I'm not doing anything now.
+I'm not doing anything now(Şuan hiçbir şey yapmıyorum).
-I don't want to go anywhere.
+I don't want to go anywhere(hiç bir yere gitmek istemiyorum).
 Do you have anything in your pocket?
-Is there anyone to talk?
+Is there anyone to talk(Konuşacak kimse varmı?)?